Sniffaloo Logo

 1. Your Cat Feels Safe With You

-Despite their reputation for independence, cats form deep emotional bonds with the people they trust.
-When your cat follows you around, they're essentially saying you're their safe haven.
+Despite their reputation for independence, cats form real emotional bonds with the people they trust.
+When your cat follows you around, they're basically saying you're their safe spot.

 What this behavior means: